rekhak0901/ContactsApplication/README.md

 # intuit-contacts-manager
-This will make managing Intuit contacts a breeze
+This will make managing contacts a breeze

 By Rekha, for Intuit- as a take home programming challenge.

 # Designing the Application
-This application will be built using modern front-end tools and technologies The back end will be seeded and mocked out with just sample data.
+This application will be built using modern front-end tools and technologies The back-end will be seeded and mocked out with just sample data.

 ### Technologies:
  1. ES6: the language in which the project is written in